 I plead with AAP the following:

 Yes your hard work and sacrifice made this party.
 I am just pointing out that you created a great precedence in selecting Delhi candidates by sort of taking public feedback.
 Please do that for your office bearers too.
-Use your own discretion too but take public feedback.
+Use your own discretion too but take public feedback. thank you for reading.

 Regards Gunasekar Rajaratnam A signed copy sent to Original addressee

 email sent to Some National Executive members and state committee members